-These are the best no bake oatmeal cookies made with just 3 ingredients!
+These are the best no bake oatmeal cookies made with just three ingredients!
 No butter, no milk, and no sugar needed, this healthy dessert take less than FIVE minutes to make.

 As someone with a raging sweet tooth, no bake desserts are something I make often.

 They require minimal preparation and usually few ingredients.
-Because I’ve recently started following a healthier diet, I try to healthily them when I can.
 While I have a handful of favorites on rotation, nothing beats my famous 3 ingredient no bake oatmeal cookies.

-- Made without butter, without sugar, and without milk.
-Traditional no bake cookies typically contain butter, sugar, and milk, but not these… but they taste just as good!
+- They are made without butter, sugar, and milk.
+Traditional no bake cookies typically contain butter, sugar, and milk, but not these… they taste just as good!

 - 3 Ingredients only.
 All you need are oats, peanut butter, and maple syrup.